mitsuba-renderer/drjit/docs/eval.rst

       - device            : 4 KiB/4 KiB used (peak: 4 KiB).

-It shows that a three variables are registered with the system, of which one (index 4, label ``y``) is evaluated and occupies 4 KiB of device memory on CUDA device 0.
+It shows that three variables are registered with the system, of which one (index 4, label ``y``) is evaluated and occupies 4 KiB of device memory on CUDA device 0.